 Being an entrepreneur while studying is not an easy task.
 The School of Business and Management has been helping young entrepreneurs for over 10 years.
-We are proud to have supported some inspiring business ideas.
+We are proud to have supported a number of our students to develop their inspiring business ideas.

-ET Collect won the Hult Prize regionals in Oslo (2019), with their winning idea being to partner with businesses and cities in Egypt and create products from recycled rubbish.
+ET Collect won the Hult Prize regionals in Oslo (2019), with their winning idea to partner with businesses and cities in Egypt, to create products from recycled rubbish.
 Their forecast of creating 30,000 jobs gained the attention of the Egyptian Ambassador, who met with them to discuss their idea.
 The team also won access to the exclusive Hult Prize 5 week global accelerator in the same year.

-AlgaX won the Hult Prize regionals in Santo Domingo (2020) with their idea of speeding up the transition to sustainable food through the sustainable and modular production of Omega 3 & plant based protein They also won access to the exclusive Hult Prize 5 week global accelerator the same year.
+AlgaX won the Hult Prize regionals in Santo Domingo (2020) with their idea of speeding up the transition to sustainable food through the sustainable and modular production of Omega 3 and plant-based protein.
+They also won access to the exclusive Hult Prize five-week global accelerator the same year.

 "Our journey first started with entrepreneurship sessions run by Dr Evangelos Markopoulos.
 He introduced us to a UN-sponsored accelerator, which we would go on to compete in.
 Every year over 150,000 student start-ups across the globe apply for a chance to win a spot in the Hult Prize accelerator and compete for $1million in seed capital.
 Only 33 teams were selected.
 During the accelerator the team was able to receive mentorship from executives, leaders and investors across the globe.
 This has been vital in devising a successful business plan.
 Combined with the support from Dr Evangelos, we are confident that GoTaza is a start-up to watch."